AxelEricsson/MachineLearning/README.md

     clean_Validation  <- subset(clean_Validation, select = -c(raw_timestamp_part_1,raw_timestamp_part_2,cvtd_timestamp,X,new_window,num_window,user_name) )

 After cleaning the missing values and time-stamp and user information the data set contained 52 prediction values out if the 159 initial values, excluding the outcome value.
-To get a better understanding on how the data set is structured I investigated the relationship between the predictors by plotting a pairwise corrleation matrix(see image below)
+To get a better understanding on how the data set is structured, the relationship between the predictors was investigated by plotting a pairwise correlation matrix(see image below)

     correlations <- cor(clean_train[-53])
     corrplot(correlations, order = 'hclust',tl.cex = .5)